CUA Law Summer Abroad Program

 Thank you for your interest in Catholic University’s summer abroad law programs!

-For over twenty years, Catholic University’s joint venture with the Jagiellonian University in Cracow provided students with intensive training in the global aspects of modern trade, comparative perspectives on regulated industries and antitrust laws in the U.S. and the EU, international business transactions, and other substantive areas of law.
-As the nations of our world become more connected and interdependent and today’s lawyers are increasingly called upon to demonstrate competency in the laws of more than one country, our goal is to provide students with the knowledge and skills for global practice.
+Catholic University’s joint venture with the Jagiellonian University in Cracow has provided students with intensive training in the global aspects of modern trade, comparative perspectives on regulated industries and antitrust laws in the U.S. and the EU, international business transactions, and other substantive areas of law.
+As the nations of our world become more connected and interdependent, and today’s lawyers are increasingly called upon to demonstrate competency in the laws of more than one country, our goal is to provide students with the knowledge and skills for global practice.

 While students earn three to six credits, they will study and live with English-speaking Polish students, making the program a true cultural exchange.
 The rigorous curriculum will be enhanced with activities that include a tour of Cracow and several cultural and historical excursions.
 For those interested in acquiring practical experience in either an American or Polish law firm or legal institution, non-credit internship placements may be arranged through the director of the program either before the program commences or after it has concluded.

 International Human Rights Summer Law Program is offered in even years.
 We look forward to hosting the program again in Summer 2018.
 Students earn four credits over a concentrated three-week program of study.
 Students study and live in Rome, the Eternal City, which is home to the Holy See, a major international advocate for human rights and provider of humanitarian relief throughout the world.
 Rome is also the headquarters of the United Nations’ Food and Agricultural Organization as well as other legal and humanitarian institutions of interest to those studying human rights.